Guest Posts

 • Facial flushing

-• In males, spontaneous erections 1-5 hours after administration (priapism), associated with yawning and stretching complex
+• In men, spontaneous erections 1-5 hours post-injection (priapism), alongside yawning and stretching

 • Melanoma